 Dallas City Hall is one of the most distinctive and iconic structures in town.
 Designed by Pritzker Prize-winning architect I.M.
 Pei, the inverted wedge shape is a site to see and also features a 7-acre plaza with sculptures by Henry Moore.

 1500 Marilla Street | Dallas

 This free, self-guided tour is a 3.3-mile route highlighting 30 pieces of art and architecture in the Arts District and downtown.
 See classic architecture, contemporary sculptures, Dallas icons and everything in between.

 2001 Flora Street | Dallas

 Of Dallas’ many different neighborhoods, none are quite as intriguing as Deep Ellum, the city’s music epicenter.
 More than 100 years ago, this area was where jazz and blues musicians cut their teeth, and where gamblers and rabble-rousers danced the night away and attended minstrel shows.
 Now, it is home to much of the city’s avant-garde culture, where art galleries, music venues, restaurants and theaters line the streets, just as they did in the early 1900s.

-Between Good-Latimar and Exposition Ave., Main, Elm and Commerce streets
+Between Good-Latimar and Exposition Avenue, Main, Elm and Commerce Streets

 This open park area in the center of downtown next to the Old Red Courthouse houses the replica of John Neely Bryan’s log cabin—the home of the city’s founder.
 The site also includes a fountain, terrazzo map of Dallas County in the 1800s and the John F. Kennedy Memorial.